Art10001/repeater-max/README.md

 # Intention Repeater Max

+(30/11/21 update: Forked repo.
+Python version is obsolete, use the C++ one.)

 Written in C++, this is the successor to the original Intention Repeater, written in Python.

 The code, and the Servitor, were created by Anthro Teacher, aka Thomas Sweet.